KannonZenetism/zenetism-field-physics/structural-neuroscience/SN03-neurodivergent-cognition-and-the-architecture-of-mind.md

 The characteristic configuration of Soul / Mind architecture that produces a neurodivergent cognitive profile — a specific pattern of layer coupling, operator emphasis, and membrane permeability.

 **Definition 2 (Functional Ecology):**
-The principle that each neurodivergent configuration fulfills a lawful function within the total architecture of consciousness; structural diversity is a requirement of the cognitive ecology.
+The principle that each neurodivergent configuration fulfills a lawful function within the total architecture of awareness; structural diversity is a requirement of the cognitive ecology.

 **Definition 3 (High-Centropic Architecture):**
 A cognitive configuration characterized by elevated Coherence Potential at DS / DM (L₃), distinctive membrane properties, and heightened pattern fidelity and dissonance detection capacity.